pocomane/brewed-in-the-apocalypse/bita-strong.md

 __Experience__ When something important happen for the fiction, the scenarist will ask to all the players do add a new trait to the character.

+__Item, abilities, etc__ During the game the scenarist may ask to write or modify other things in the character sheet.
+If the scenarist do not give them explicit mechanics they act only in fiction.
+In any case the scenarsit can consider them whem deciding if a roll is needed, and to decide the consequences of the roll.

+__Handle difficult__ To handle the difficulty of an action, the scenarist can split it in multiple roll, justifing thin in the fiction.
+The scenarist can also make clear that due to the danger fo situation, the consequences will be very strong.